Brit0812/Amazon_Vine_Analysis/README.md

 ![](images/yes_vine_summary.png)

-•	The vine members had 170 total reviews,
+•	The vine members had 170 total reviews.

 •	The total 5-star reviews given by vine members were 65.

-•	38.23% of 5-star reviews were given by vine members
+•	38.23% of 5-star reviews were given by vine members.

 ## Summary